JoshOn360Hz/JoshOn360Hz/README.md

 # Hi there, I'm Josh!
-I’m a passionate developer who loves crafting **beautiful, intuitive applications** with a focus on **iOS development, web technologies, and UI/UX design**.
+I’m a developer who loves crafting **beautiful, intuitive applications** with a focus on **iOS development, web technologies, and UI/UX design**.
 I enjoy building apps that **solve real problems** and **create delightful user experiences** while upholding a **strict commitment to user privacy** by collecting **zero data**.

 Check out my projects and experience on my website: